OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - Android 8.0 (API level 26)
 - Android 7.1 (API level 25)

-An overview of all Android codenames, their version number and API Levels can be found in the [Android Developer Documentation](https://source.android.com/setup/start/build-numbers "Codenames, Tags, and Build Numbers").
+An overview of all Android codenames, their version number and API levels can be found in the [Android Developer Documentation](https://source.android.com/setup/start/build-numbers "Codenames, Tags, and Build Numbers").

 <img src="Images/Chapters/0x05c/sdk_manager.jpg" alt="SDK Manager">